Beta-Verse-Hub/All-Day-All-Life/README.md

 ### About
 It is a replica of neofetch but it uses the windows api so it is exclusive for windows.
-You can make a custom logo with this syntax:-
+You can make your own custom logo with this syntax:-

 ```-;r;g;b- part of the logo -m- -;r2;g2;b2- other part of the logo -m- ...```